 Time to go WILD … for Wooli and Minnie Water.

-Clarence Tourism is proud to announce the release of a new 20-page, full-colour guide that shows off the coastal gems of Wooli and Minnie Water in all their glory.
+Clarence Valley Council is proud to announce the release of a new 20-page, full-colour guide that shows off the coastal gems of Wooli and Minnie Water in all their glory.

 The Wild About Wooli and Minnie Water guide highlights everything this stretch of the pristine Clarence Coast has to offer to visitor and local alike.
 The eye-catching guide is bursting with details about: the nature walks around the area including the Yuraygir Coastal Walk, the Solitary Islands Marine Park, great day activities, exploring the Wooli Wooli River, the annual Goanna Pulling Championships, as well as all the accommodation options available for those looking to stay awhile and soak up the tranquillity both villages are famous for.